Eleonore Barbara von Thun und Hohenstein: Princess of Liechtenstein

 On 12 March 1718 her husband ascended the throne as the reigning Prince of Liechtenstein, thus making her the Princess Consort.

 She accompanied her husband on his diplomatic and political missions throughout the Holy Roman Empire and Western Europe, including in Rome and Barcelona.
 While staying in Rome, Arsenio di San Antonio dedicated his Catholic devotional book, Stimulo di divotione verso la santissima Vergine e suo sacro scapolare, to Eleonore.
 In Spain, she accompanied her husband while he served as the Chief Intendant and Prime Minister of Archduke Karl of Austria, during the War of Spanish Succession.

+Death

 Eleonore's husband died in 1721.
 She died two years later, on 10 February 1723, in Vienna.
 She was buried in the crypt of the Paulanerkirche in Vienna instead of the family crypt of the House of Liechtenstein at the Church of the Nativity of the Virgin Mary in Vranov.